Livius, Titus [Livy] (59 B.C- A.D. 17)

 Titus Livius, known in English as Livy, wrote over the course of his lifetime an enormous multi-volume book on the history of Rome called Ab Urbe Condita of which only a portion of the original 142 books may be found today.
 Conciones is a compilation of the speeches of Ab Urbe Condita annotated and organized according to types such as defensio, invectiva, and petitio by the Benedictine monk Joachim Perion (1499-1599).
 As seen in the frontispiece, a previous owner of the book, Alphonsi Chiesij, made notes in the margins.
 Printed in 1532, Conciones is one of the oldest complete books held by the University Libraries.

-Other 16th century examples of works from the Greco-Roman world held by the University Libraries include the Latin translation of the first five books of Polybius’ The Histories called Polybii Megalopolitani: Historiarum Libri Priores Quinque (McCain Library & Archives / PA 4392.A2 1554) and Le Pistole di Cicerone ad Attico, an Italian translation of the letters between the Roman philosopher Cicero and lifelong friend Titus Pomponius Atticus.
+Other 16th century examples of works from the Greco-Roman world held by the University Libraries include the Latin translation of the first five books of Polybius’ The Histories called Polybii Megalopolitani: Historiarum Libri Priores Quinque (Special Collections/ PA 4392.A2 1554) and Le Pistole di Cicerone ad Attico, an Italian translation of the letters between the Roman philosopher Cicero and lifelong friend Titus Pomponius Atticus.

-To take a look at these books in person visit the McCain Library & Archives, Monday – Friday between 9 and 4.
+To take a look at these books in person visit Special Collections in McCain Library & Archives, Monday – Friday between 9 and 4.
 For more information about Special Collections contact Jennifer Brannock at Jennifer.Brannock@usm.edu or 601.266.4347.

 Text for this "Item of the Month"